Making friends as an adult can be a daunting task even though we have more to offer in friendship.

 Though there are many ways to meet people, actually developing a friendship is a different process.

 There are different layers to meeting someone, establishing rapport, and growing that connection over time.
+Indeed, it takes increasing amounts of time spent together to move from acquaintance to casual friend to regular friend to close friend.

 Consistency is at the root of the process.